Spantech Explosives Storehouses Are Extremely Safe Earth Covered Buildings to Store Explosive Ordnance

-* Based on 1200 x 1200 x 1200 pallets stacked up to 3 pallets high within a standard length building in a layout which complies with NATO standards.
-Bulked-out pallet capacity may exceed the listed pallet capacity in the order of 30%.
+* Based on nominal 1200 x 1200 x 1200 pallets stacked up to 3 pallets high within a standard length building in a layout which complies with NATO standards.
+Bulked-out pallet capacity may exceed the listed pallet capacity by up to 30%.

 ^ Licensing Capacity is the recommended maximum kilograms (NEQ) of HD1.1 with minimal Inter-Magazine Separation Distances of D3 and D4 as described in eDEOP101 and tested in full scale explosive trials.

 All current ESH designs can be constructed in a range of lengths from 13m to 25m long to suit individual requirements.

 Spantech has the design experience and qualifications to modify most elements of the design to suit a customer’s individual requirements.
 For example, Spantech offers a range of options in the the following key areas:

 - main blast door sizes